cseanburns/research-notebook/source/_posts/2014-01-31-academic-libraries-and-knowledge-management.markdown

 > From an organizational perspective, customers' knowledge can be
 > categorized into at least the following three classes (p.
 10).

 And they then describe KAC, KRC, and KFC (see above).
+Again, the process is not clear.
+Were these pre-existing or derived or both?
+The authors mention basing this study on KM literature as well as this case study, so perhaps both.

 So KAC, KRC, and KFC are the coding schemes used to analyze and label each "'customer call report'" (p.
 19).
 The authors went through quite a bit of work to examine these reports and label parts of the sentences or sentences that could be identified as relevant to the category.
+(Seems like a lot of work for so few categories.)
 Even though they write that each of these three categories were subdivided into tacit and explicit knowledge, it's not clear how the subclasses were used in practice for the call reports.

 The authors do not review library related literature (there are one or two library related journals in the references).